Two awards are presented at the University Managers Association’s annual meeting:

-The Manager of the Year Award selection is based on University career accomplishments, both inside and outside normal job responsibilities or a specific accomplishment made within the past twelve (12) months that has been of major significance.
-The specific accomplishment cited may be inside or outside of the nominee’s primary area of responsibility.
+The Manager of the Year Award is based on University career accomplishments, both within and beyond normal job responsibilities, or a specific accomplishment made within the previous twelve months that has been of major significance.
+The specific accomplishment cited may be within or beyond the nominee’s primary area of responsibility.

 Shelley Clarke, Department Manager at the Institute for the Study of the Americas, received the University Managers Association’s 2013 Manager of the Year Award.

 Eve Duffy, Director of The Program in the Humanities and Human Values, received the Outstanding Encouragement of Learning & Development (OELD) Award for 2013 for her support of employee development.

 Dean D. Keith Pigues, senior academic and administrative officer, Dean of the School of Business and tenured professor of Management at North Carolina Central University presented at the 2013 UMA Annual Meeting on the topic “Winning with Customers.”

 Lynn Ray, manager for the Department of Biochemistry and Biophysics in the School of Medicine, received the University Managers Association’s (UMA) Manager of the Year Award.
 Ray Angle, director of University Career Services and a clinical instructor in the School of Education, was recognized with the Outstanding Encouragement of Learning and Development (OELD) Award.
 The awards were presented May 23 in Hyde Hall.

 Megan Granda, left, executive director of the Institute for the Arts and Humanities (IAH), is the winner of the University Managers Association’s (UMA) 2011 Manager of the Year Award, and Chris Turner, right, director of research administration in the Department of Pharmacology, is winner of the 2011 Outstanding Encouragement of Learning and Development (OELD) Award, given by the Office of Human Resources.